HackingHealthHamilton/newsletter/_posts/2018-02-11-2018HackathonthirdDay.md

 ### Demo
-**Kyle Brown** representing [@Joule_CMA] (https://twitter.com/Joule_CMA) here at Hacking Health Hamilton Hackathon 2018.
+**Kyle Brown** representing [@Joule_CMA](https://twitter.com/Joule_CMA), here at Hacking Health Hamilton Hackathon 2018.
 In the foreground, the names of participants who might win an Amazon Echo!
 ![img-38](/newsletter/img/hackathon/hackathon2018/day3/img-38.png "img-38")

 **Simon Woodside** thanking our national and local sponsors, co-leads, volunteers, our MC Nick, and all participants.